pgbo/tinyDict/README.md

 # tinyDict
 A handy and beautiful dict app.
-Quick translate in notifcation center and action extension.
+Quick translate in notification center and action extension.
 ### cool features.
  - Direct translate in notification center
  - Translate copied text in the notification center;